-Smart choices can reduce your impact on the environment on which birds rely.
-“Buy local” and reduce the carbon footprint of your trip to the grocery store.
+Smart choices can reduce your impact on the environment on which birds — and humans — rely.

 - Use your purchasing power to help shift markets in a more ecologically friendly direction.
 Check labels: Where did the products in your grocery cart come from?
 What resources did it take to grow, produce, and ship them?
 Apples from New Zealand?
 Roses from Ethiopia?